o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/programmer-guide/custom-nodes/_index.md

 </ScriptCanvas>
 ```

 The `TimerNodeable` class itself implements a base class, called `BaseTimer`.
-In the following code, you can see some additional properties that describe member data for the class.
+In the following XML, you can see the additional properties that describe member data for the class.

+File: `Gems/ScriptCanvas/Code/Include/ScriptCanvas/Internal/Nodeables/BaseTimer.ScriptCanvasNodeable.xml`

 ```xml
 <?xml version="1.0" encoding="utf-8"?>